 Sometimes instead of trying to block out sound, I actively listen intently to every sound I hear and mentally identify it.
 This is another mindfulness technique in which you're focusing your mind on something in the present.
 So I listen for any sound and mentally repeat what the sound is in my head — creak, bird, clock, car, etc. When you are actively listening for sounds, it's hard to be distracted with worry or anxiety.
 I've found eventually my mind relaxes it's grip as it grows tired of listening.

-I don’t know for sure whether or not acupressure works in helping me fall asleep, but I’ve read enough about it to believe it can’t hurt.
-And it’s certainly a restful distraction on those sleepless nights.
+I don't know for sure whether or not acupressure works for improving sleep, but I've read enough about it to believe it can't hurt.
+And it's certainly a restful distraction that may help you sleep better.
 You can read about the acupressure points for insomnia here, which you can apply to yourself while in bed.

 9. Yawning and stretching